 Alert for all salted caramel fans!
 You need to make this easiest nougatine recipe.
 Made simply with salted butter, sugar and toasted nuts, it makes the perfect topping on French chocolate desserts and patisserie.

-While I love making batches of warmed salted caramel sauce to pour on crêpes, cakes, ice cream, meringues and all sorts of creamy and apple desserts, there comes a time when we need a real crunch, something to bite our teeth into (and without breaking them!
+While I love making batches of my warmed salted caramel sauce to pour on crêpes, cakes, ice cream, meringues and all sorts of creamy and apple desserts, there comes a time when we need a real crunch, something to bite our teeth into, without breaking them!

 I say rice pudding, as a respectful nod goes to Stéphane Jégo, chef at the popular Parisian restaurant, l’Ami Jean in the 7th (rue Malar).
 While his dishes are all fabulous, he’s particularly renowned for his addictively creamy rice pudding.
 It’s the kind of dessert many people shy away from after a big meal.
 “I can’t go for rice pudding – that will be far too much after all I’ve eaten.”

 An Easy Method to Make Caramel